-1. There Will be Upfront Time and Costs
+1. There Will be Upfront Time and Costs When You Hire An App Developer

 Finding a bug in code, especially code written by other developers, can be like looking for a needle in a haystack.
 A single software application contains thousands of lines of code, and depending on how well (if at all) your initial developers documented their work, getting a new team up to speed on your app will require an upfront investment of time.

 We’ve witnessed the wishful thinking of executives who hope that a quick look at their non-working application is all it will take to get them up and running.
-But, if that were the case wouldn’t your current dev team have managed to fix things?
+But, if that were the case wouldn’t your current developers have managed to fix things?
 I mean, it’s in their best interest to fix it, and if doing so were quick and easy they would have done it.
 The fact that they haven’t is a very good indicator that your software has more than minor problems.

 2. Your List of “Bugs” is not the Full Picture of What’s Wrong